gopikrishna-a/Python_Oops/README.md

 ### Some Definations:
-* Class           --> Class is a blueprint for an Instance
+* Class: Class is a blueprint for an Instance
-* Instance        --> Instance is a constructed objcet of class
+* Instance: Instance is a constructed objcet of class
-* Attribute       --> Attribute is object value: object.attribute
+* Attribute: Attribute is object value: object.attribute
-* Method          --> Method is a callable attribute defined in the class
+* Method: Method is a callable attribute defined in the class
+* Object: Object is a unit of data (having one or more attributes) of a pirticular class or type with associated methods